 3. Be willing to communicate first and approach your parents first.
 Don't let your ego come in the way.
 If you want to fix the relationship from your side, then be willing to make the start.

 4. Be willing to accept and acknowledge your faults in the deterioration of your relationship.
-Honest acknowledgement of your mistakes will be appreciated by your parents and can become the basis of a stronger foundation on which to build your future relationship on.
+Honest acknowledgment of your mistakes will be appreciated by your parents and can become the basis of a stronger foundation on which to build your future relationship.